Conversation with Meghan Dunn, advocate for the homeless

 - Learn what services – in the public and private sectors – are available in your city, and where they are.
 Search the internet for “homeless services in [your city],” or “homeless and emergency services in [your city]”

 - Once you know about services, you might ask, “Do you have a place to stay tonight?
 Do you have some place to be?
 Do you know about any services in the area to help you get out of this situation?
 Where’s your family?”
-I offer encouragement if they do know of services, and inform them of what I know if they do I try not to just hand information to someone to conciliate my own conscience, but pray to really meet someone to the best of my ability right where they are.
+I offer encouragement if they do know of services, and inform them of what I know if they do not.
+I try not to just hand information to someone to conciliate my own conscience, but pray to really meet someone to the best of my ability right where they are.
 All and any evidence of willingness indicates a desire to change, and should not be taken lightly.